epimethix/bettergooglefonts/README.md

 # Limitations
 * Scrolling through all fonts results in a traffic of roughly 1GB as all fonts are taken directly from the repo as ttf/otf without web optimization.
-Hence it's not possible yet to serve it remotely due to bad performance and unbeareable traffic costs
+Hence it's not possible yet to serve it remotely due to bad performance and unbeareable traffic costs -> Github page ftw!

 # Structure